MDhewei/protiler/README.md

 - -i/--inputfile:

-     the file path to the input table
+     the file path to the input table recording tiling CRISPR sgRNA annotations and signals. .csv,.txt,.xlsx format are supported

 - -g/--gene_id:

-     the symmbol of target gene, for example: 'CREBBP','ACTL6A'
+     the official symbol of target gene, for example: 'CREBBP','ACTL6A'

 - -s/--score_columns:

-     the column number(s) of CRISPR scores
+     the column number(s) of input table that recording CRISPR knowckout scores

 #### Optional arguments:

 - -o/--outputdir:

-     the directory to save output files
+     the directory name created in the current working directory to save output files, default='ProTilerOutput'

 - -f/--half_size:

      The number of neiboring signals from each side selected to filter inefficient sgRNAs',default='5'

 - -t1/--threshold:

-     Threshold to supress the filtered signals',default='2'
+     Threshold to supress the outliers among the signals',default='2'

 - -t2/--threshold2: